-The use of computers is fundamental to astronomical work so they are going to play an important role in this class.
+The use of computers is fundamental to astronomical work so they are required and will play an important role in this class.
 For data calibration and analysis, we will use AstroImageJ.
+Computers are provided in class, but you are welcome to use your own laptops.
 AstroImageJ is a point-and-click visual tool that is specifically designed for astronomical image data reduction and aperture photometry.
 You can download and install the software and manual here to get started: